Thorough due diligence is the foundation of informed decision-making in corporate transactions.

 #3 Contract assessment

 Contracts are an integral part of any business.
-In-house counsel can utilize the checklist to review contracts and agreements, ensuring that the terms and conditions are favorable and protect the company's interests.
+In-house counsel can utilize the checklist to review employment contracts and agreements, ensuring that the terms and conditions are favorable and protect the company's interests.
 They can identify any contractual risks or obligations that need to be addressed.

 #4 Intellectual property (IP) assessment